cakephp/docs/en/controllers/components/pagination.rst

 ``PaginatorComponent`` supports more complex use cases by configuring the ``$paginate`` controller property or as the ``$settings`` argument to ``paginate()``.
-These conditions service as the basis for you pagination queries.
+These conditions serve as the basis for you pagination queries.
 They are augmented by the ``sort``, ``direction``, ``limit``, and ``page`` parameters passed in from the URL::